One PAIR of GoWesty-designed dual-rate FRONT coil springs for your 2WD Vanagon.

 These springs are an exclusive GoWesty design.
 They are made right here in America by a leading automotive spring manufacturer that supplies many aftermarket companies.
-They feature an ultra-modern, hot wound (just like the OEM springs), fully progressive design based on the manufacturer's knowledge and our personal R&D over the past decade.
+They feature an ultra-modern, hot wound (just like the OEM springs), dual-rate design based on the manufacturer's knowledge and our personal R&D over the past decade.
 They may look unusual, but they work

 .
 For the complete story on these springs, and a thorough explanation as to why they are the